 Data extracted from previous work

 Using publications of previous research in our study area, we extract the location of sites excavated or surveyed by other researchers and integrate them in the GIS.
-This helps to produce maps and make comparisons.
+This helps to produce new maps and make comparisons.

 Georeferencing old maps

 Spatial locations of the sites studied during the 20th century, before GPS devices became common, are not always available in publications.
 A specific effort is made to identify their exact locations, using old maps, published (or not).
 They are georeferenced and integrated in the GIS.
 The accuracy of the georeferencing procedure can vary according the quality of the old map or the possibility to identify known points.
 This gives a powerful way to cross and to complement spatial information (locations, toponyms, hydronyms, etc.).